From Frail to Fit: Best Exercises for Seniors

 - Join in an exercise program with the older adult.
 It’s always more fun to exercise with a partner.

 - Include favorite, upbeat music.

 - Set aside dedicated time each and every day expressly for physical fitness, and make it a priority.

 - Designate incentives or rewards for obtaining goals.

-For more resources on helping seniors increase activity levels, contact San Diego Home Caregivers, providers of elderly care in San Diego and the surrounding area.
-Our skilled San Diego in-home caregivers are knowledgeable in helping seniors thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
+For more resources on helping seniors increase activity levels, contact San Diego Home Caregivers, providers of in-home elder help in San Diego, CA and the surrounding areas.
+Our skilled caregivers are knowledgeable in helping seniors thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
 Contact us at 619.487.9000 to learn more!